SIERRA de LOJA.

 Menophora japygiaria.

 Back to using the Actinic trap after an attack on the MV by the local cats which resulted in a broken bulb.
-The weather was dry but quite a bit cooler with the temperature dropping down to 14 over night.
+The weather was dry but quite a bit cooler, with the temperature dropping down to 14 overnight.

 Cymbalophora pudica.